-An all-encompassing theme, identified by the managers, is the need for Japan to modernise its economy.
-The manager says that it lags other developed markets in many areas, from the ability to pay for goods and services with cards, to embracing the need for renewable energy, for example.
-The managers believe that attitudes are changing, however.
+An all-encompassing theme is the need for Japan to modernise its economy.
+It lags other developed areas in many areas, from the ability to pay for goods and services with cards, to embracing the need for renewable energy, for example.
+Attitudes are changing, however.

 GMO Payment Gateway, a payment business in JFJ's portfolio, was the source of the data in Figures 8 and 9.
-This shows, Japan lagging in terms of ecommerce penetration by some margin.
+Clearly, Japan lags in terms of ecommerce penetration by some margin.
 OECD data suggests that in 2018 (the last available data) only 22.4% of Japanese medium-sized businesses (those with 50 to 249 employees) were selling online (that compared with a figure of 35.9% in the UK).

-As shown in Figure 9, the use of cashless payments was even further behind.
-Although the Japanese data shows increased use of various forms of cashless payments, including credit and debit cards, the Bank of England says that in 2021 the equivalent figure in the UK was 85% versus Japan's 32.5%.
+The use of cashless payments was even further behind.
+Although the Japanese data shows increased use of various forms of cashless payments, including credit and debit cards, the Bank of England says that in 2021 the equivalent figure in the UK was 85%.